How much does it cost to install central air?

 The bottom line

-There’s no doubt that installing central air in your home is an investment.
+There’s no doubt that installing central air can be pricey.
 AC unit costs can climb to $7,000 or more, especially if you have a large or old home.
 However, there are ways to finance this cost if you don’t have the funds to pay for it out of pocket.
-If you’re looking to borrow money to install central air, compare rates from a few personal loan, home equity and HELOC lenders to see what your rate and monthly payment might look like.
+If you’re looking to borrow money to install central air, compare rates from a few personal loan, home equity loan and HELOC lenders to see what your rate and monthly payment might look like.